MyPost/cupickle/README.md

 # cucumis

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to run cucucmber test-suites.

 ## Usage

-FIXME
+Two namespaces are provided:

+* cucumis.core
+* cucumis.steps

+Core is intended to be used to trigger test runs.

+Steps is intended to make the definitions of cucumis-compatible functions easier.

 ## License